montagejs/montagejs.org/docs/serialization-format.md

 ```

 ## JSON Formatting Rules
-Montage uses the browser's native JSON parsing APIs to parse the serialization block.
+Mod uses the browser's native JSON parsing APIs to parse the serialization block.
 For the browser to parse the JSON object successfully, the JSON syntax must be well-formed.
-If the JSON serialization contains a formatting error, Montage throws an error and does not attempt to deserialize the JSON object.
+If the JSON serialization contains a formatting error, Mod throws an error and does not attempt to deserialize the JSON object.
 Two common formatting concerns are:

 * Trailing commas.
 A trailing comma after the last property in a JSON object or array generates runtime errors.
 In the following example the comma that trails the `readyState` property would generate a JSON parsing error: